rmoatman/oatman_react_portfolio/README.md

 gh repo clone rmoatman/oatman_react_portfolio
 ~~~

-Then, install the XXXX packages using the command:
+Then, install using the command:
 ~~~
 npm install
 ~~~